 To make the most of your visit to the William Morris Gallery, why not explore what else Walthamstow has to offer.

 A visit to the Gallery would not be complete without a stroll around Lloyd Park, which was originally the grounds to the Georgian mansion in which the William Morris Gallery is housed.
-These grounds were a source of great enjoyment and inspiration to the young William Morris, who once briefly marooned himself on the moated island, which is now open again to the public following a complete restoration of the park.
+These grounds were a source of great enjoyment and inspiration to the young William Morris, who once briefly marooned himself on the moated island.

 Vestry House Museum

 Why not also visit nearby Vestry House Museum, which tells the history of the people of Waltham Forest.
 The Museum offers a regular programme of special exhibitions and family activities.
 Favourite exhibits include the police cell and the Bremer Car, Britain’s first petrol engine motorcar.
 The Museum also houses Waltham Forest Archives and Local Studies Library.